-The invest in a Roth IRA or 401K post from last week triggered a number of questions from readers.
+My “invest in a Roth IRA or 401K” post from last week triggered a number of questions from readers.
 I wanted to highlight and discuss one of those questions, in particular, as it’s a good one.

 It comes from reader, Sandi, who writes in,